Kaplas80/AoTBinTool/README.md

 ### Create BIN archive

 ```
-./AoTBinTool build --input path/to/directory --output output/file.bin [--big-endian]
+./AoTBinTool build --input path/to/directory --output output/file.bin [--big-endian] [--dlc]
 ```

 `--big-endian` parameter is optional.
-Use it if BIN file is for PS3.
+Use it if BIN file will be used on PS3.
+`--dlc` parameter is optional.
+Use it to save BIN in DLC format.

 ### Update BIN archive